Converting 145 Degrees Fahrenheit to Celsius: A thorough look

 Q1: Is there a way to convert Fahrenheit to Celsius without using the formula?

 A1: While the formula is the most accurate and reliable method, some online calculators and conversion tools can perform the conversion for you.
-However, understanding the formula is crucial for comprehending the underlying principles.
+That said, understanding the formula is crucial for comprehending the underlying principles.

 Q2: Why are there two different temperature scales?